 Our businesses are seasonal and typically follow activity levels in the building and construction industry.
 In the United States, the calendar quarters ending in December and March generally reflect reduced levels of building activity depending on weather conditions.
 In Australia and New Zealand, the calendar quarter ending in March is usually the quarter most affected by a slowdown due to summer holidays.
 In the Philippines, construction activity diminishes during the wet season from June through September and during the last half of December due to the slowdown in business activity over the holiday period.
+In Europe, the quarter ending September is affected by summer holidays and the quarter ending December is affected by a slow-down in construction activities around calendar year-end holidays.
 Also, general industry patterns can be affected by weather, economic conditions, industrial disputes and other factors.
 See "Section 3 - Risk Factors."